Services

 WWCC Counseling Services offers a range of mental health services, from individual and group counseling to referrals and resource connection.
 Services are free and confidential for all enrolled students.
 We are here to help you navigate personal, social, educational, and mental health concerns that impact your academic success at WWCC.

-Students may be referred to a community provider for long-term, specialized therapy options, hospitalization, and services that are outside the scope of assistance provided by our department.
+You may be referred to a community provider for long-term, specialized therapy options, hospitalization, and services that are outside the scope of assistance provided by our department.

 Counselors hold master’s degrees in a behavioral health field and are credentialed through the Washington State Department of Health.